-Discounting Costs and Benefits (Section 2.14) A standard rate of 5% per annum should be used to discount costs and outcomes in the reference case.
+Discounting costs and benefits (Section 2.14) A standard rate of 4.0% per annum should be used to discount costs and outcomes in the reference case.

 Subgroup analysis (Section 2.15) Stratified analysis of subgroups is appropriate to account for differences in cost-effectiveness that may arise due to important factors that impact on the target population or its management.
-Subgroups should ideally be identified a priori based on plausible biological,

-6 clinical or care-setting arguments.
+Subgroups should ideally be identified a priori based on plausible biological, clinical or care-setting arguments.

-Uncertainty (Section 2.16) The effects of model uncertainty (i.e., structure, methods and assumptions) and parameter uncertainty on the outcome of the economic evaluation must be systematically evaluated using sensitivity analysis and scenario analyses for the range of plausible scenarios.
+Uncertainty (Section 2.16) The effects of model uncertainty (that is to say, structure, methods and assumptions) and parameter uncertainty on the outcome of the economic evaluation must be systematically evaluated using sensitivity analysis and scenario analyses for the range of plausible scenarios.
 The range of values provided for each parameter must be clearly stated and justified.
 Justification for the omission of any model input from the sensitivity analysis should be included.

-For the reference case, a one-way sensitivity analysis should be conducted to identify the key model inputs/assumptions contributing most to uncertainty.
+For the reference case, a one-way sensitivity analysis should be conducted to identify the key model inputs and or assumptions contributing most to uncertainty.
 Multivariate analysis should be used for key model inputs.
 Probabilistic sensitivity analysis (PSA), in the form of a Monte Carlo simulation, should be used to assess parameter uncertainty.
 The expected value of perfect information (EVPI) should also be evaluated.

-Equity Considerations (Section 2.17) For the purpose of the reference case, additional QALYs gained should be assumed to be of equal value, regardless of any considerations for specific characteristics of the population.
-However, an attempt should be made to meet the needs of decision makers by highlighting potential equity considerations in the report.
+Equity considerations (Section 2.17) For the purpose of the reference case, additional QALYs gained should be assumed to be of equal value, regardless of any considerations for specific characteristics of the population.
+However, an attempt should be made to meet the needs of decision-makers by highlighting potential equity considerations in the report.

-Generalisability (Section 2.18) The overall generalisability of the evaluation must be discussed in the context of the validity and relevance of the data used in addressing the needs of the target audience.
+Generalisability (Section 2.18) Whether an evaluation can be generalised to the Irish population must be discussed in the context of the validity and relevance of the data used in addressing the needs of the target audience.
 Use of non-Irish data should be documented and its relevance to the Irish healthcare system established.
 Assumptions should be clearly stated, potential limitations identified and variability and uncertainty explored through sensitivity analysis.

-Reporting (Section 2.19) A well structured report with information provided on each of the elements outlined in the guidelines should be provided.
-Data elements should be tabulated with details provided of their source and precision.
+Reporting (Section 2.19) A well-structured report with information on each of the elements outlined in the guidelines should be provided.
+Data elements should be presented in tables with details provided of their source and precision.
 The distributions used to characterise uncertainty in probabilistic analyses should be documented and justified.
 All results should be presented in both their disaggregated and aggregated forms.
-Expected mean costs, total costs and QALYs should be documented for the comparator technologies with Incremental Cost-Effectiveness Ratios (ICERs) calculated, as appropriate.
+Expected mean costs, total costs and QALYs should be documented for the comparator technologies with incremental cost-effectiveness ratios (ICERs) calculated, as appropriate.
 Uncertainty should be presented graphically (tornado plot for one-way sensitivity analysis, scatter plot and cost-effectiveness acceptability curves for PSA) and in tabular form to facilitate interpretation.
 The probability that a technology is cost-effective at a range of threshold levels should also be presented.

-Budget Impact Analysis (Section 2.20) A budget impact analysis should be submitted along with the economic evaluation of a technology to best inform the needs of the decision maker regarding its affordability and cost-effectiveness.
+Budget impact analysis (Section 2.20) A budget impact analysis should be submitted along with the economic evaluation of a technology to best inform the needs of the decision-maker regarding its affordability and costeffectiveness.